MICAH FINK - FOUNDER/CEO

 - So, why nonprofit work?
 I work for a non profit because it has purpose other then being a profitable company - to give back to our veterans in need.
 It's truly incredible to watch the men who go through this program walk away with a more positive attitude, new outlook on life, and having pride that they just completed the hardest (and most rewarding) veteran program in the country.

-ISABELLE "IZZY" SCRANTOM - ADMINISTRATIVE ASSISTANT
+ISABELLE "IZZY" SCRANTOM - ADMINISTRATIVE MANAGER

 - Graduated from Montana State University with a major in Multi-Cultural Global Studies